 GS: Sometimes exercise, sometimes Sudoku, sometimes hanging out with my big dog, nightly spending time with the family.

 MM: How did you get into studying memory?

 MM: Some of the healthy habits that we talk about in the program include eating well, emotional self-care and getting quality sleep.
-With such a busy work life, how do you make sure to practice the habits of wellness?
+With such a busy work life and a family, how do you make sure to practice the habits of wellness?

 GS: Candidly. it is an on-going effort to practice what we preach.
 I am a good sleeper (and expert power nap taker) so that’s not an issue.
 Fortunately, my spouse is great about eating right, without her I would not do so well in that category.

 MM: What do you usually use the “Notes” section of your calendar for?